 Cleaner#

-Column-wise consistency checks and sanitization, eg of null values or dates.
+Column-wise consistency checks and sanitization of dtypes, null values and dates.

 The